FireScroll/FireScroll/README.md

 It uses Kafka or Redpanda as the distributed WAL (prefer Redpanda), and Badger as the local KV db.
 A single node can easily serve reads in the hundreds of thousands per second.

 This arch also enables arbitrary number of read replicas for increased performance, or adding more nodes to spread out the partitions.
+While it does enable sub-ms reads (typically 300-700us for <1KB documents), it focuses more on concurrency.
+Under load, FireScroll will favor concurrency over latency due to the locking techniques employed.
+Reads are also prioritized over mutations.

 It's also extremely easy to manage.
 By having a 2-tier architecture (Kafka -> Nodes) there is no complex cascading replication.